rnowling/rnowling.github.io/_posts/2025-08-02-serving-llms.md

 to reading papers about the algorithms but that is rarely sufficient to use these tools in practice.
 (Hmm... sounds like there is need for a class on this. :) ).
 Fortunately, most of it isn't difficult conceptually -- just not well documented.
 Once I started wrapping my head around some of the patterns, I understood them relatively quickly.
-That said, I greatly appreciate the help from Jan and Daniel -- their help allowed me to make progress much.
+That said, I greatly appreciate the help from Jan and Daniel -- their help allowed me to progress faster.

 On the serving side, I need to better understand how batching works.
 In theory, batching should allow the LLM server to handle a batch of prompts at once to increase overall throughput.
 I'm not sure if that means multiple prompts